rcushu/cse15l-lab-reports/lab-report-1.md

 ## Remotely Connecting

-Before we can remotely connect, there are 2 important steps you must complete:
+Before you can remotely connect, there are 2 important steps you must complete:
 1. Reset your CSE15L account password
   * You can look up your CSE15L account [here](https://sdacs.ucsd.edu/~icc/index.php)
   * To reset your password follow [this tutorial](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)